 Inevitably, unless you’re a technical wizard, you’re going to need to take that to your development or IT teams for help.
 And you don’t want to waste their time.

 With that in mind, I chatted with grizzled Raka developer Kevin Friend, who gave me the skinny on what you should care about and what he thinks you can ignore or de-prioritize.

-What to Care About
+Website Speed Factors to Care About

 Nothing will drag your site speed down faster than images that meet the following criteria:

 - Overly large, rich images and videos that must be compressed for use

 - Full of meta data, which visitors will have to download

 This is one thing you can do that will keep you out of your development team’s thinning hair.
 If your blog requires a certain size image or embedded video, you can manually crop those assets to the needed dimensions.
 That will save on compression time.
 You can also run them through an online compression service, but be wary: some really impact the quality of your images.
 If you’re a Mac user, ImageOptim is an excellent, easy-to-use tool, but do bear in mind that Google PageSpeed Insights may still bark about your images even with these services.
 They have their own optimization tools, and you may need to download images they’ve optimized in order to get them to, bluntly, shut up.